Can I Use My Personal Pandora for Business? Streaming Music in a Commercial Setting

 More important than all of the issues above, playing music stations, like from your personal Pandora account, in a commercial or business setting breaks the law.

-The legal reason behind this has to do with performing rights organizations (PROs) and how they manage licenses for music.
+The legal reason behind this has to do with copyright law and how performing rights organizations (PROs) manage licenses for music.

 PROs are music industry organizations that hold and distribute copyrights to songs for different purposes, on behalf of the musicians, composers, artists, and publishers of the works.
 PROs often have hundreds of thousands of songs in their catalogs, and you can work directly with them to have access to that catalog.